Batunacun2020/XGBoost-SHAP-values/README.md

 ## Model selection and validation
 ### Model selection
-In a bid to create a robust to simulating grassland degradation, two different models were used in this project, One is XGBoost (non-linear model), another is Logistic regression (linear model).The logistic regression as a benchmark in this study.
+In a bid to create a robust to simulating grassland degradation, two different models were used in this project,  XGBoost (non-linear model) and Logistic regression (linear model).Logistic regression as a benchmark in this study.
 The results indicated that XGBoost outperformed than logistic regression model, in both training and simulation process.In this project, due to the limitation of the dataset, we post the model training process only.
 The high accuracy model produced by training process could be used in simulation process.
-We organized the grassland degradation issue as a binary classification task by using ML model.The model building process see following figure.
+We organized the grassland degradation issue as a binary classification task by using ML model.The model building process was presented in the following figure.
 <p align="center">
   <img src="https://github.com/Batunacun2020/XGBoost-SHAP-values/blob/master/image/Model%20structure.png" height=450% width=45% alt="Model building process">
 </p>
 ### Model validation
 In this project, a robust model was selected using overall classification accuracy, precision, recall and the kappa index.
 Accuracy, precision and recall were calculated based on a confusion matrix (CM) (He and Garcia, 2009).
+The results indicated that XGBoost outperformed than logistic regression.
 ### Overall classification accuracy (OCA)
 OCA is the correct prediction of NGD and other pixels in the whole region.
 This indicator was used to evaluate the accuracy of the model.
 **precision**:Precision is the proportion of correctly predicted positive examples (refers to NGD in this study) in all predicted positive examples.